Cutting The Cord: The Best Cable TV Alternatives To Save Money | 2023 Update

 Check Your Library

-Your local library is an underutilized resource to save money, renting movies, and borrowing books.
+Your local library is an underutilized resource to save money, rent movies, and borrow books.
 The only drawback is you need to drive or catch a ride to your local library.
 However, two new apps are making it possible to stream free entertainment directly in your home or on the go, and the price of admission is a simple library card.

-Both services work with hundreds of libraries around to allow card holds to watch movies, TV shows, and documentaries, all for FREE.
+Both services work with hundreds of libraries around to allow cardholders to watch movies, TV shows, and documentaries, all for FREE.

-It’s also free, so it’s hard to compete with that price point.
-Check out their “Request” section of their website.
+It’s also free, so competing with that price point is hard.
+Check out the “Request” section of their website.
 If you’re reviewing the content available and you don’t find something you’d like, you can submit a suggestion to the company, and they’ll consider your preference.
 How awesome is that?

 The platform's content tends to align with movies and TV that are available on the internet already.
 However, if you’re not opposed to the price (uh, free?!?), then it is a great cable alternative that will save you money.

 We’re about to share some shocking information with you.
 Once upon a time, not too long ago, television didn’t exist!
-We can hear your collective gasp at the processing of this information.
+We can hear your collective gasp as you process this information.
 While it may seem unbelievable, there was a time when people had to find alternative methods to entertain themselves.
 One of the best ways of entertainment was reading.

 Cable Cutting Devices

 These are actual hardware pieces that you hook up to your viewing device (television, projector, computer, etc.) to access a multitude of streaming apps or any of the free channels available within the particular device.
-Keep in mind, your initial investment in most of these is for the physical device only.
+Remember, your initial investment in most of these is for the physical device only.